 Then, seamlessly align these with your qualifications in your cover letter for internship, demonstrating how you fit the employer's needs.

-It's important to show how motivated you are about the role and demonstrate a strong desire to further your knowledge of it.
+It's important to show how motivated you are about the role and display a strong desire to further your knowledge of it.

 6. Articulate Your Internship Goals